cole-group/FEgrow/README.md

 # R-group
-An interactive set of tools simplifying making cogeneric ligands.
+An interactive set of tools for making co-generic ligands.

 ### Acknowledgments
  - RDKit